loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    First of all I want to thanks for the honour to speak as the opening Keynote at PyCon.DE 2016 in Munich
+    First of all I want to thank you for the honour to speak as the opening Keynote at PyCon.DE 2016 in Munich

     Welcome to the LMU

-    I have worried about giving the Keynote - I am neigther the president of the Plone Foundation nor the Release Manager.
-I even don't belong to the smartest persons in the the Plone Community
+    I have worried about giving the Keynote - I am neither the president of the Plone Foundation nor the Release Manager.
+I am not even among the smartest persons in the Plone community.

-    A lot of other fabulous Community Members now sitting infront of me and might would give a better and even more technical adequate talk than me
+    A lot of other fabulous community members are now sitting in front of me and might have given a better and even more technically interesting talk.

-    I am just a server for the community and I was asked to talk about our awesome community.
+    I am just a message-bearer and I was asked to talk about our awesome community.

-    So I started to prepare this Keynote, as I was requested to speak about Plone and the general Python community
+    So I started to prepare this keynote, as I was requested to speak about Plone and the general Python community.

-    But I realized that, due to a large overlap and a lots of joined efforts it must be about the joined community and history of both Zope and Plone in conjunction to the general Python community
+    But I realized that, due to a large overlap and lots of joint efforts this talk must be about the history of both Zope and Plone in relation to the general Python community.

     **Questions to Auditorium:**

-    * Whom of you know Zope & Plone
+    * Who among you know Zope & Plone?
-    * How Many People from one of both communities is here today
+    * How many people from either community is here today?
-    * How many of you have every contributed to both
+    * How many of you have ever contributed to both?

-      * To Plone
+      * to Plone
-      * To Zope
+      * to Zope

 ----